 There are a few purchases you can make that will fall under the apple.com/bill umbrella.

-- You purchase an app, game, movie, music, or similar item from the App Store.
+- You purchased an app, game, movie, music, or a similar item from the App Store.

 - You have a renewal subscription to an Apple service.

 - A family member who shares the account purchased one of the above.

 There are a few different ways to find your purchase history.
 And you’ll likely want to view that purchase history with the prices so you can match up the charge you see on your bank statement.

 If you’re lucky enough to have a phone number along with the charge on your bank statement, dial it up.
 You should get Apple’s billing department on the other end and can ask them to look into the charge.

 Another quick and easy way to check the charge is online.

 2) Sign in with your Apple ID and password.